Jman420/plotplayer/README.md

 player2.show()
 ```
 All players except the last to be shown must have a call to its show() method with the parameter
-False.
-This displays the associated plot as non-blocking, allowing for the remaining plots to
+False and must be shown before playing.
+This displays the associated plot as non-blocking,
-show themselves and begin playback.
-The final player to be shown must have a call to its show()
+allowing for the remaining plots to show themselves and begin playback.
+The final player to be
-with the parameter True, if provided.
+shown must have a call to its show() with the parameter True, if provided.

-When displaying multiple simultaneous playbacks if an error is encountered both playback windows
+When displaying multiple simultaneous playbacks if an error is encountered all playback windows
 will be closed due to unexpected behavior.
 It is highly recommended to stop playback before
 closing any of the playback windows to avoid these types of errors.